arvopaukkunen/Construction/AutomationDecisionDb/readme.md

 ## Description of this iteration:

 ### Appliance table
-This holds a house device like washing machine etc or a AC or heatpump basic information.
+This holds a house device like washing machine etc or a AC or heat-pump basic information.
 Connection prefixed fields holds needed information to connect the device for reading or writing a data.
-For example connection protocol is something like ModbusSerial, ModbusTCP, MQTT or more convinient REST API if available/implemented.
+For example connection protocol is something like ModbusSerial, ModbusTCP, MQTT or more convenient REST API if available/implemented.
 All in LAN.

 ### Sensor table
 Related table with Appliance, holds possible many endpoints / sensors in that appliance and a current value.
 Value depends on the sensor.
 It may be something like %, mV, Celsius etc. depends on purpose.
-That purpose and unit is also what is classification and is used to dataprofiling.
+That purpose and unit is also what is classification and is used to data-profiling.
 Profiled data is simply executed all the time when sensor data is transferred to cloud - for AI to do some clever things to it :
 #### Nodered ETL process
 ![alt text](image-1.png)